July 20 – 25, 2008

 This year’s Honors Banquet may have held the record for the twelve Louis B. Schmidt Laureates present.
 Congratulations to Norm Barker, the 2008 recipient of the Louis B. Schmidt Award.
 John Hendrix was honored with The Ralph Creer Service Award and Sue Loomis received Fellowship.
 President’s Awards went to James Koepfler, Cheryl Montgomery and Ken Michaels.
 Emeritus Honorees were Marilee Caliendo, Carol Gray, John Hendrix, Thomas Hurtgen, James Kendrick and Anita Tellier.

 To wrap it up, regenerated photographers poured onto a bus headed for Letchworth State Park with Bill Fortnoy for the post-meeting workshop.
 They spent the day exploring, photographing and reviewing their images.

 Photos galore will tell the story of a week spent in Rochester.
 A photo may freeze a moment in time but as Frank Cost, Professor at the College of Imaging Arts and Sciences, RIT, reminded us, photography isn’t just about a single image, it’s a series of moments that creatively expresses our experiences.
 Perhaps we should spend six bucks and print a book called BIOCOMM 2008.
 IMAGinING the Future was a big reason to Smile!

 Download a PDF of the BIOCOMM meeting program.

 BIOCOMM 2008 Slideshow

 View the three BIOCOMM 2008 slideshows.

-View the images which were displayed in the BioImages Salon at BIOCOMM 2008.
+View the winning images from the BioImages Salon at BIOCOMM 2008.